CESSProject/doc-v2/developer/cess-sdk/sdk-golang/storage/write_data_action.md

-This is the method to read the data size from other peer nodes.
-When you are not sure whether the other party has a certain data, you can use this method to obtain its size first.
+This is how you store data to the storage network.
+You must first [process the file](../data_process.md) before uploading it to the storage network.

 Example code:
 ```golang